rsdoiel/antenna/archives/2025/socal_north_2025.22.md

 ---

-## New Robert Vargas mural celebrating Altadena makes its debut
+## As Altadena rise from the ashes, a new mural speaks to longing for home

-date: 2025-06-07, updated: 2025-06-07, from: The LAist
+date: 2025-06-07, updated: 2025-06-08, from: The LAist

-The mural at Fair Oaks Burger celebrates the city's perseverance through devastation.
+Robert Vargas, known for his large-scale murals of Shohei Ohtani and Fernando Valenzuela, wanted to celebrate the resilience of the community devastated by the Eaton Fire.

 <br>